ahmetb/kubernetes-network-policy-recipes/01-deny-all-traffic-to-an-application.md

 ### Remarks

-In the manifest above, we target Pods with `app=web,env=prod` labels to police the network.
+In the manifest above, we target Pods with `app=web` label to police the network.
 This manifest file is missing the `spec.ingress` field.
 Therefore it is not allowing any traffic into the Pod.

 If you create another NetworkPolicy that gives some Pods access to this application directly or indirectly, this NetworkPolicy will be obsolete.

 If there is at least one NetworkPolicy with a rule allowing the traffic, it means the traffic will be routed to the pod regardless of the policies blocking the traffic.

 ### Cleanup